hoanguy12/cybersecurity-home-lab/03-Linux/README.md

 ### Objective

-Learn how to navigate directories
+Learn how to locate files and directories using relative and absolute paths.

 ### Concepts Learned

-- Relative Paths
+- Relative paths
 - Absolute paths
-- Directory Logic
+- Current directory '.'
+- Parent directory '..'
+- Root directory '/'
-- Commands
+- Home directory '~'

 ### Hands-On Practice

-- Created practice dir called linux-practice containing documents containing linux-notes.txt
+- Created a practice dir called 'linux-practice' containing documents containing 'linux-notes.txt'
-- Used command "cat" to read linux-notes.txt
+- Located files or dirs using '.' and '..' in commands.

 ### Challenge and Solution

-I tried cat documents/linux-notes.txt, but I got the error "No such file or dir".
+I tried 'cat documents/linux-notes.txt', but I got the error 'No such file or dir'.
 This command looked for it at current dir: /home/ubuntu-lab, but it was actually a sub dir there: linux-practice/documents/linux-notes.txt.
 (Shown on 2nd screenshot)

 ### Screenshot